top of page

 Setas al Cabrales (mushrooms with cabrales blue cheese from Asturias)

 The food is freshly cooked and served by very friendly and helpful staff.
-As is the same with many of the smaller bars, no credit cards are taken so make sure you have cash.
+As with many smaller bars, no credit cards are taken, so ensure you have cash.

-After having our fill of pinchos and beers, we then made our way across town, over river Ebro to the Bodegas Muga for a private tour conducted by the delightful Carmen.
+After having our fill of pinchos and beers, we made our way across town, over river Ebro to the Bodegas Muga, for a private tour conducted by the delightful Carmen.

 BODEGAS MUGA Avineda Vizcaya, Barrio de la Estación, 2, Haro